 When you cash out after using Coinstar (at my local Kroger store, I just hand the Coinstar receipt to the checkout clerk), you can ask the clerk for any combination of dollars and coins that you want.

-Tip: Be sure to write down the total of all the change you’re starting with, so you can accurately calculate how much money you’ve made at the end of the day.
+TIP: Be sure to write down the total of all the change you’re starting your sale with, so you can accurately calculate how much money you’ve made at the end of the day.

 How To Keep Your Money Safe & Organized

 Your most important issue with money during a yard sale is: How to make change quickly!

 Without a doubt, it’s much easier to make change if you have your coins separated from your dollar bills.